NVIDIA/aistore/docs/bucket.md

 Similar to S3, AIS bucket is a _container for objects_.

-> An object, in turn, is a file **and** a metadata that describes that object and normally includes: checksum, version, references to copies (replicas), size, last access time, source bucket (if object's origin is a Cloud bucket), custom user-defined attributes, and more.
+> An object, in turn, is a file **and** a metadata that describes that object and normally includes: checksum, version, references to copies (replicas), size, last access time, source bucket (if object's origin is a Cloud bucket), custom user-defined attributes and more.

 AIS is a flat `<bucket-name>/<object-name>` storage hierarchy where named buckets store user datasets.

-In addition, each AIS bucket is a point of applying (per-bucket) management policies: checksumming, versioning, erasure coding, mirroring, LRU eviction, checksum and/or version validation, and more.
+In addition, each AIS bucket is a point of applying (per-bucket) management policies: checksumming, versioning, erasure coding, mirroring, LRU eviction, checksum and/or version validation.

 AIS buckets *contain* user data performing the same function as, for instance: